General Requirements for Graduation with a Master's Degree

 Authorship and Copyright

 Students shall own the copyright on their theses or dissertations.
 Primary authorship on manuscripts derived from a dissertation, thesis or research project must be agreed upon in writing by the mentor and the student prior to submission for publication.
 Data collected in the process of research shall be the mutual property of all collaborators unless otherwise stated in writing.
-It is the responsibility of the mentor to be proactive in this particular case and file any letter or agreement on a timely basis with the Graduate Office.
+It is the responsibility of the mentor to be proactive in this particular case and file any letter or agreement on a timely basis with the College of Graduate Office.

 Topic Courses vs. Special Problems Courses